“Only one company has invested heavily in fireproofing research & development…That company is ISOLATEK INTERNATIONAL.”

 - American Petroleum Institute (API) Section 2218, Fireproofing Practices in Petroleum and Petrochemical Processing Plants

-- NFPA 58, Liquid Petroleum Gas Code
+- NFPA 58, Liquified Petroleum Gas Code

 - NFPA 502, Standard for Road Tunnels, Bridges and Other Limited Access Highways